 Q: Can you put Stucco Veneziano over tiles?

 A: Not directly!
-Either remove the tiles or a flexible coating with mesh should be applied on top, followed by a stronger key coat of a large-grit decorative plaster (like Marmorino Fino from CAP Arreghini), before any smooth Venetian plaster application can start.
+Either remove the tiles or a flexible coating with mesh should be applied on top, followed by a stronger key coat of a large-grit decorative plaster (like Marmorino Fino from CAP Arreghini), before any smooth polished Venetian plaster application can start.

 Q: Can this product be applied on floors?